microsoft/YADA/README.md

 # Yet Another Demo App

 This repo contains code for a 3-tier application that can be used to explore different features of workload platforms.
+Other demo or helloworld apps just show a fancy page, potentially even with some functionality like To Do lists, voting options or even simulating enterprise apps.
+YADA doesn't pretend to be a real application, but instead it will give you information that will help you understand the underlaying infrastructure, such as:

+- IP address (private and public)
+- HTTP request headers
+- Instance MetaData Service (IMDS)
+- DNS resolution
+- Access between tiers
+- Outbound connectivity
+- Drive up CPU load

-It is composed of a web tier and a REST-based application tier that will access a database.
+YADA is composed of a web tier and a REST-based application tier that will access a database.
 The database can be SQL Server, MySQL or Postgres, and no special databases need to be created:

 ![Application architecture](web/app_arch.orig.png)